tpscash/tpscash.github.io/_posts/2016-04-22-git-branching.md

 ### Creating a New Branch

 What happens if you create a new branch?
-Well, doing so **creates a new pointer** for you to move aournd.
+Well, doing so **creates a new pointer** for you to move around.
 Let's say you create a new branch called testing.
 You do this with the `git branch` command:

     $ git branch testing